 Comment, collaborate and edit spreadsheets with screen readers, and set up easy keyboard shortcuts.

 Edit drawings with a screen reader and use a braille display to read and enter text.

-Use Hangouts Meet with screen readers and live captions.
-You can also add keyboard shortcuts for Hangouts, Hangouts Chrome extensions, and the Hangouts app.
+Use Google Meet with screen readers and live captions.
+You can also add keyboard shortcuts for Meet, Meet Chrome extensions and the Meet app.

-Upload, create, edit, and share files with Drive on the web.
-Use accessibility tools and customizations to leverage Drive for learners with diverse needs.
+Upload, create, edit and share files with Drive on the web.
+Use accessibility tools and customisations to leverage Drive for learners with diverse needs.

 See how G Suite is empowering more students to participate and succeedSee all case studies